 Recognizing the value of ACUS's work, a bipartisan group of six senators on the Senate Judiciary Committee recently requested that the U.S. Patent and Trademark Office engage and fund ACUS to study whether and how to establish a small claims tribunal for patent cases.
-Working with USPTO, ACUS will begin work on the study in FY 2022.
+Working with USPTO, ACUS will complete and deliver its report in FY 2023.